Thought Experiment Myth of Sisyphus

 The trick to addressing the nihilist problem is to ask, why do existentialists go on?

-The meaningless of life might prompt humans to wonder why life is worth living.
-Sartre responds with a message of duty and responsibility.
+The ultimate meaningless of life might prompt humans to wonder why life is worth living.
+Sartre responds with a simple message: Buck up or shut up!

 Sartre's Response to Objection (2)